matheusWegner/tetris-web/README.md

 ├── tetris.js
 └── tetris.html
 ```
-open the tetris.html file in you brwose to see how the game works
+open the tetris.html file in you browse to see how the game works